-4. Establishing credit for your future business needs.
-Rather than relying solely on your personal credit, establishing an LLC allows you to slowly build credit under a separate Taxpayer Identification Number for your business.
+If you form an LLC, you won't need to rely solely on your personal credit.
+Instead, you can slowly build credit under a separate Taxpayer Identification Number for your business.
 Applying for a credit card or a similar form of credit and paying it off regularly is a great way to begin establishing credit that could be helpful to your business purchases in the future.